Najmulsp/medicine-care-client-side/README.md

 Live Site: https://medicine-care-camp.web.app

-This is a medical camp management website.

-- I have used  the MERN stack for developing my site
-- This system helps Organizers, and Participants to easily manage and coordinate medical camps.
-- There is a dashboard on my site that users and admin can access through different roles.
-- There is a payment system and I have implemented stripe for the payment system.
+Project Overview:
+This medical camp management website offers both paid campaigns and medical services, allowing users to join, cancel, or pay for their camp requests and provide feedback.
+Developed with the MERN stack, the system aids organizers and participants in effectively managing and coordinating medical camps.
+The platform features a user and admin.

+##Features:
+-Payment methods with stripe
+-Users and Admin dashboard
+-Firebase Auth methods
+-Jwt token for secured